Olaaa30/alx-pre_course/0x01-git/README.md

-This is inside the alx-pre_course directory
+This is readme file is inside the alx-pre_course directory